ellysh/video-game-bots/ClickerBots/protection.md

 	Sleep(1500)
 wend
 ```
-Each letter represents some kind of the bot's action in the appliction's window.
+Each letter represents some kind of the bot's action in the application's window.
 Now you can launch Notepad application and the `SimpleBot.au3` script after that.
 The script will start to type letters in the application's window in an infinite loop.
 This is a start point for our investigation of protection systems.
 Purpose of each sample protection system is detection of the launched `SimpleBot.au3` script.
 The protection system should distinguish legal user's actions and emulation actions by a bot in the application's window.

 ## Analysis of Actions

 There are several obvious regularities in the `SimpleBot.au3` script.
 Our protection system can analyze the performed actions and make a conclusion about an usage of bot.
 First regularity is time delays between the actions.
 User has not possibility to repeat his actions with very precise delays.
 Protection algorithm can measure delays between the actions of one certain type.
-There is very high probability that the actions are emulated by a bot if delays betweeen them less than 100 milliseconds.
+There is very high probability that the actions are emulated by a bot if delays between them less than 100 milliseconds.
 Now we will implement protection algorithm that is based on this time measurement.

 A protection system should solve two tasks: capture user's actions and analyze them.
 This is a code snippet to capture the pressed keys:
 ```AutoIt